 We present some use cases to illustrate the strength of using the combination of machine learning and operations research.
 We only illustrate the first combination but there are four ways to combine machine learning and operations research .

 Quite often, we improve processes by 10, 20 or even 40% when using this combination of machine learning and operations research.
-You can discover some of our past projects .
+You can discover some of our case studies .